-Stakeholder Management A simple tool for managing a launch
+Stakeholder Management Asimple tool for managing a launch

 In a lot of ways, stakeholders are just like children.
-They have limited stakeholders are.
+They have limited attention spans and respond positively to structure, simplicity, and color.
+It becomes even more evident the more senior your stakeholders are.